Guardian Druid Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 If you were looking for WotLK Classic content, please refer to our WotLK Classic Feral Tank Druid rotation.

 Welcome to our Rotation page for Guardian Druids.
-On this page, you will be able to find everything that you will need to know about playing the spec in Raiding and Mythic+ content.
+On this page, you will be able to find everything that you need to know about playing the spec in Raiding and Mythic+ content.

 While it is highly recommended to go over this entire page to understand better how the class plays, you can also quickly browse the Beginner guide below for a brief rundown of the important basic information.